China's Xi clinches third term, packs leadership with loyalists

 XI'S NEW MEN

+"The results of the Party Congress fully confirm your high political authority, as well as the unity of the party you lead," Putin told Xi, according to the Kremlin's website.

+North Korea's leader Kim Jong Un also sent a congratulatory letter to Xi, state news agency KCNA reported.

-As expected, the new line-up does not include a clear successor to Xi.
+As expected, the new Standing Committee line-up does not include a clear successor to Xi, whose predecessor Hu Jintao was unexpectedly escorted out of the congress closing ceremony on Saturday.

-Li Qiang's ascension to the number-two spot, meanwhile, speaks to the importance of ties to Xi.
+The ascension of Li Qiang, 63, to the number two spot, meanwhile, speaks to the importance of ties to Xi.

 As Shanghai party chief, Li was a lightning rod for some of the public ire that made it past censors over the city's grinding two-month COVID-19 lockdown earlier this year.
 But Li and Xi share a long history, including Li's stint as Xi's chief of staff when Xi was party chief in Zhejiang province.